simgrid/simgrid/docs/source/Installing_SimGrid.rst

 .. code-block:: console

-   $ tar xf simgrid-3-XX.tar.gz
+   $ tar xf simgrid-4-XX.tar.gz
    $ cd simgrid-*
    $ cmake -DCMAKE_INSTALL_PREFIX=/opt/simgrid -GNinja .
    $ ninja                     # or 'make' if you remove the '-GNinja' above
-   $ ninja install
+   $ sudo ninja install

 If you want to stay on the **bleeding edge**, get the current git version, and recompile it as with stable archives.
 You may need some extra